thomshib/alexa-controlled-smart-home-lab/Exercise2/readme.md

-# Exercise 2 - RGB LED and Temperature Sensor
+# Exercise 2 - Basis Sensors with NodeMCU